petk/php-build-system/docs/cmake/cmake-code-style.md

 CMake provides variables such as `APPLE`, `LINUX`, `UNIX`, `WIN32`, etc, for the target systems, and `CMAKE_HOST_APPLE`, `CMAKE_HOST_LINUX`, etc, for the host systems.
-However, they some might be removed in the future CMake versions and they can be also ambiguous in certain cases.
-Better practice is to be specific and use:
+However, they might be removed in the future CMake versions and they can be also ambiguous in certain cases.
+Better practice is to be specific and
+use:

 * `CMAKE_SYSTEM_NAME` in code or `PLATFORM_ID` in generator expressions to check the target platform (which is also the name used during cross-compilation).